MNJ-Commits/MiniProjects/VehicleRegistrationSystem/README.md

 # VehicleRegisterationSystem

-## As simple project for vechile registeration using following steps:
+## A simple react-native project for vechile registeration using following steps:

 ### Step #1: